 Life Jackets: We were recently asked if life jackets were available for children even toddlers.
 My reply was thus: The rental companies (that we have used) all came with life jackets and are required to supply them.
 However, I've never noticed sizes for children, but would presume the rental agencies have them or will get them for you.
 That said, and if it was me, I'd request a child's size when you book the boat, and again with a reminder call a week in advance.
 (Things sometimes get over looked in the Abacos)

 As for Boat Size; (runabouts) when confining yourself to the surrounding waters of your Cay, a 15 - 17 footer will do.
-Inter island hopping, IE .
-Elbow Cay to Guana, 22 feet or larger is recommended especially if you plan the 30 mile trip up to Green Turtle Cay from Marsh Harbour as we often do upon arrival.
-The latter approach is not recommended for those without boating and navigation experience or at least common sense.
+For longer distance inter island hopping, IE .
+Elbow Cay or Green Turtle to Guana, 22 feet or larger is recommended especially if you plan the 30 mile trip up to Green Turtle Cay from Marsh Harbour.
+I'll say again, the latter approach is not recommended for those without boating and navigation experience or at least common sense.
 Weather can also be a factor and once you've committed to a rental, you're committed.
 Remember the Sea of Abaco with any breeze of 15 knots or more can frequently get choppy and a 10 mile trip can often be uncomfortable in an undersized runabout.
 Catamarans can eliminate most of the chop.
 Being a cat owner myself, I can attest to this first hand as I made a Solo Trip to the Abacos from Florida's west coast in my 26 foot Glacier Bay Cat and a second two years later - but that's another story.

-A Tip: This is not uncommon as once was the case with us.
-We rented our usual 22 footer and headed up to Nippers from Hope Town.
+A Tip: This is not uncommon.
+We were aboard our usual 22 footer headed to Guana Cay with friends.
 The ride was lovely.
-While at nippers a typical afternoon squall kicked up and even pasted us by, but in the storms wake it left 10- 15 knot winds from the south east so we pounded all the way back.
-A 17 footer with a flat bottom would have been worse, a Cat, a lot better.
+While at Nippers a typical afternoon squall kicked up and passed us by, but in the storms wake the winds shifted leaving 10- 15 knot wind from the south east, so we pounded all the way back - not fun.
+A 17 footer with a flat bottom would have been worse, a Cat, better.

 - Runabout Rentals -